The Library's Collections

 - Press cuttings (1933-1945) organized according to subject.
 On microfilm only.

-- Testimonies of the Holocaust and the anti-Semitic activities perpetrated by the Nazi Party and the Nazi regime.
+- Testaments to the Holocaust and the anti-Semitic activities perpetrated by the Nazi Party and the Nazi regime.
 This archive (called Testaments of the Holocaust) is accessible online as part of the 'Archives unbound' database.

 - Nuremberg Trials documents.